jfharden/post-timestamp-app-poc/docs/system-design.md

 ```

 The final url has an extra path element (https://domain/dev/app), this is a side effect of not using a custom domain.
 In a real deployment I would be using a custom domain instead of default api gateway domain.
+I could have "hidden" this
+by naming the api deployment stage "app" and using the root, but that's really a hack and would be more surprising than
+useful.

-## Considerations
+## Design Considerations

 ### Choice of a decoupled event driven architecture